General

 Post-Tax/Roth: This is the elective contribution deducted per paycheck on an after-tax basis and invested in your account.
 If you meet the requirements for a qualified distribution, both the original contribution and your earnings on that amount will be paid out tax-free.

-Learn more about pre-tax contributions and employee 401(k) contribution options.
+Learn more about pre-tax contributions and employee contribution options.

 An employer match refers to contributions to a plan made by an employer on an employee's behalf when the employee elects to contribute part of their paycheck (pre-tax or post tax) to their retirement plan.
 When talking about an employer match in a retirement plan, participants will often see the phrase "an employer match of X% up to X%."
 The X's can be filled with a wide variety of inputs, but for the sake of example, let's use an employer match of 50% up to 6%—a common employer matching agreement.
 This employer match means that for every dollar you contribute to the plan, the employer will put in fifty cents—but once the amount you contribute reaches 6% of your pay, the employer stops contributing.
 Another way to look at this is if you contribute 6% of your pay, the employer will make a 3% of pay contribution.

-Eligibility is the requirement an employee must meet in order to participate in the retirement plan.
+For a 401(k) plan, eligibility is the requirement an employee must meet in order to participate in the retirement plan.
 The eligibility provisions can be found in the Summary Plan Description (SPD) or Plan Document.
 These requirements may include age, hours worked, and months of service.

 Contributions